Read our damp and mould report focusing on Awaab's Law

 This should come from the Board/Chairperson/CEO or equivalent.

-Could you clarify what we are expected to include under the heading “any findings of non-compliance with the code”?
+• What should we include under the heading “any findings of non-compliance with the Code”?

 If these are not applicable, landlords are still expected to confirm this in the report.
 This is to support landlords to demonstrate openness and transparency to residents as well as full compliance with the Code.

-Will the Ombudsman be providing a template or further guidance around what should be included in the annual complaint's performance and service improvement report?
+• Will you provide a template or guidance on what to include in the annual complaint's performance and service improvement report?

 The Code sets out what must be included in the annual complaint handling and service improvement report.
 The Ombudsman has not issued a template for landlords, and it is up to individual landlords to decide how to ensure all the points are covered in the report.
 This allows landlords to set out important information that meets the expectations and needs of residents.